Call-Me-Daisy/DnDaisies/README.md

 	- thread for images to prevent clogging channels

 Currently in progress:
-  - Generate instruction list from arena so parse function can be utilised by users
+  - Generate instruction list from arena so parse function can be utilised by users (still not perfect)

 Future plans:
   - (Channel/Guild?)-specific customisation of command prefix (Standard = --)